Syren7/owncloudApiBundle/README.md

 # Examples

+You can see other examples and further documetation within the [docs/ folder](docs/)

 ## Filesystem example

 If you want to work with this api without symfony you can do this simply with the following example: